Safety Endpoints in Cancer Clinical Trials

 Toxicity criteria in oncology/hematology clinical trials

-To standardize the reporting of adverse reactions in clinical trials, the National Cancer Institute (NCI) has developed Common Terminology Criteria for Adverse Events (NCI CTCAE).
-The NCI CTCAE was most recently updated in June 2010 (version 4.03).
-Clinical trials that began earlier than this date may use earlier versions of the NCI CTCAE when reporting adverse reactions.
-According to the NCI CTCAE, adverse reactions are reported by grade (level of severity) on a scale of 1 to 5.
-Generally, the descriptions follow the guidelines below.
+To standardize the reporting of adverse events in clinical trials, the National Cancer Institute (NCI) has developed Common Terminology Criteria for Adverse Events (NCI CTCAE).
+The NCI CTCAE was most recently updated in November 2017 (version 5.0).
+Clinical trials that began earlier than this date may use earlier versions of the NCI CTCAE when reporting adverse events.
+According to the NCI CTCAE, adverse events are reported by grade (level of severity) on a scale of 1 to 5.
+Generally, the descriptions follow the guidelines below.1

-NCI CTCAE definitions of severity for adverse reactions1
+NCI CTCAE definitions of severity for adverse events1

 Degree of severity